poulson/Clique/doc/source/numeric/solve.rst

 .. cpp:function:: void Solve( const DistSymmInfo& info, const DistSymmFrontTree<F>& L, DistNodalMultiVec<F>& X )

-   After having performed an :math:`LDL^T` or :math:`LDL^H` factorization (via :cpp:func:`LDL`), this routine can be used to solve a set of right-hand sides.
+   After factorization (via :cpp:func:`LDL`), this routine can be used to solve a set of right-hand sides.
 See
    `tests/Solve <https://github.com/poulson/Clique/blob/master/tests/Solve.cpp>`__ for an example usage.

 Finer-grain access
 ^^^^^^^^^^^^^^^^^^

-Rather than simply exposing a black-box routine for applying the inverse of an :math:`LDL^T` or :math:`LDL^H` factorization, the following routines can be used to perform various solves against the lower-triangular and diagonal data of a frontal tree.
+Rather than simply exposing a black-box routine for applying the inverse of a factorization, the following routines can be used to perform various solves against the lower-triangular and (quasi-)diagonal data of a frontal tree.

 .. cpp:function:: void LowerSolve( Orientation orientation, const DistSymmInfo& info, const DistSymmFrontTree<F>& L, DistNodalMultiVec<F>& X )